Home Health Chondrosis: symptoms, causes, treatment

 • to improve cerebral circulation - warming ointments and gels, vasodilators, antispasmodics in the form of tablets and injections.

-In some cases, the initial stages of treatment are accompanied by an increase in the intensity of pain.
-This is due to the fact that muscle and nerve fibers, which have been in a forced inactivity for a long time, begin to recover.
-To relieve pain, the use of physiotherapeutic procedures, gymnastics and pain relievers is very effective.
+In some cases, the initial stages of treatment are accompanied by an increase in pain intensity.
+This is due to the fact that muscle and nerve fibers, which have been in forced inactivity for a long time, begin to recover.
+To relieve pain, the use of physiotherapeutic procedures, gymnastics and painkillers is very effective.

 Gymnastic exercises are aimed at correcting posture, strengthening the muscular system that holds the spine and prevents compression of nerve fibers.
-Physiotherapy exercises are carried out with the use of special simulators, exercises to strengthen the joints.
-Exercises help to normalize blood microcirculation in muscles, improve metabolism and supply of nutrients to the vertebrae and discs, stretch the spine, increasing the gap between them, strengthen the muscle corset, which allows to evenly distribute the load on the spinal column.
+Physical therapy is carried out using special exercise equipment and exercises to strengthen joints.
+Training helps normalize blood microcirculation in the muscles, improves metabolism and the supply of nutrients to the vertebrae and discs, stretches the spine, increasing the clearance between them, and strengthens the muscle corset, which allows you to evenly distribute the load on the spinal column.

-Physiotherapy procedures are in the impact on the vertebral areas of low-frequency electric waves, magnetotherapy, treatment with ultrasound and laser radiation.
-Such procedures have an anti-inflammatory effect, relieve pain syndrome, and restore tissue well after surgery.
-Muscle pain and tension are relieved with massage, which also improves blood flow to the organs.
+Physiotherapeutic procedures consist in influencing the vertebral areas with low-frequency electric waves, magnetic therapy, ultrasound and laser radiation treatment.
+Such procedures have an anti-inflammatory effect, relieve pain, and restore tissue well after surgery.
+Muscle pain and tension are well relieved by massage, which also improves blood flow to the organs.
 To relieve pain during exacerbation of chronic chondrosis, restore displaced vertebrae and release a pinched nerve, manual therapy is prescribed.
-To restore the correct posture, straighten the deformed vertebral discs, a spinal traction is used.
+To restore correct posture and straighten deformed spinal discs, spinal traction is used.

 Prevention of chondrosis